CoactiveAI/mediaperf/README.md

     - Video-level summarization: Rubric-based score (using LLM-as-judge evaluation)
     - Video-level tagging and refinement workload: N/A
 - Cost
-- Latency and throughput
+- Latency/throughput

 ## Data

-### YouTube Advertisements Dataset

-The video data and original annotations are from:

-> Zaeem Hussain, Mingda Zhang, Xiaozhong Zhang, Keren Ye, Christopher Thomas, Zuha Agha, Nathan Ong, Adriana Kovashka.
-"Automatic Understanding of Image and Video Advertisements." *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2017, pp. 1705-1715. [[Paper]](https://openaccess.thecvf.com/content_cvpr_2017/papers/Hussain_Automatic_Understanding_of_CVPR_2017_paper.pdf)
+As our core dataset, we use the "Automatic Understanding of Image and Video Advertisements"[[1]](#references) video data and annotations.
+As a brief description:

 - **Video data:** 2,003 ads videos ranging in length from 30s to 2m 30s for a total duration of 1,749 minutes.
-  - YouTube video IDs available in `data/inputs/youtube_video_ids.txt`
-  - Videos should be named as `vid_<youtube_id>.mp4` (e.g., `vid_8iXdsvgpwc8.mp4`) when stored in S3, GCS, or locally
 - **Annotations:** 68 video-level tags focused on topics and sentiment.

+We augment this dataset with additional summaries for the same video data from human annotators.
+Briefly:
+- Video data: Same as above
+- Augmented annotations:
+   - Video-level summaries focused on long-form editorial descriptions, including storyline, intent, message, tone and target audience.
+   - 100 video-level tags, including genre, format, subject, mood and themes (note: planned in next MediaPerf release in Q2 2026).

+### Notes/caveats

-   **Note:** The original tag list contains the `funny`, `effective` and `exciting` tags, but we ignore these in our calculations (as can be seen in the config files) due to them having no concrete/too broad definitions.
+- The original tag list contains the `funny`, `effective` and `exciting` tags, but we exclude these from our calculations due to them having no concrete/too broad definitions.

-### Our Augmented Annotations

-- 100 video-level tags, belonging to one of genre, format, subject, mood and theme categories.
-(Coming soon!)
+- The dataset YouTube video IDs are available at `data/inputs/youtube_video_ids.txt`.
+- Videos should be named `vid_<youtube_id>.mp4` (e.g., `vid_8iXdsvgpwc8.mp4`) when stored in S3, GCS, or locally.
-- Video-level summaries (`data/inputs/summarization_ground_truth.jsonl`) focused on storyline, intent, message, tone and target audience.
+- Video-level summaries are available at `data/inputs/summarization_ground_truth.jsonl`.

 ## Technologies Used